mejia-dev/capstone-time-tracker/Timetracker.md

 			* Begin learning websockets.
 			* Work on getting list of all active connections with their connection info.
 			* Make api return list of active connections
+			* Working with custom types in TypeScript in order to properly get usersession details

 * 2024-03-26
 	* 7:45am PST - 12:07pm PST